lawalter/r-shiny-electron-app/README.md

 11. Install R locally:
     - First, check your Ubuntu release version ```cat /etc/os-release``` listed on the "UBUNTU_CODENAME=" line
     - Check the version of R on your machine.
 In the R console, run ```version```
+    - Install yum ```sudo apt-get install -y yum-utils```
-    - Edit get-r-linux.sh url ```https://cloud.r-project.org/bin/linux/ubuntu/xenial-cran35/r-base_3.6.2.orig.tar.gz``` based on your release version, linking to the appropriate <a href="https://cloud.r-project.org/bin/linux/ubuntu/">R directory</a> *and* R version.
+    - Edit the URL in get-r-linux.sh ```https://cloud.r-project.org/bin/linux/ubuntu/xenial-cran35/r-base_3.6.2.orig.tar.gz``` based on your release version, linking to the appropriate <a href="https://cloud.r-project.org/bin/linux/ubuntu/">R directory</a> *and* R version.
+        - <b>Example:</b> For my computer running Linux Mint Sarah 18 and R v3.6.2, my UBUNTU_CODENAME is xenial and the r-base .tar.gz file I need is 3.6.2.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
 The app included in this repo was created in R v3.6.2.
-        - <b>Example:</b> For my computer running Linux Mint Sarah 18 and R v3.6.2, my UBUNTU_CODENAME is xenial and the r-base .tar.gz file I need is 3.6.2.
         - <b>Note:</b> I only cover installing R locally on Ubuntu and Ubuntu-based editions.
 To install R locally on another Linux distribution, cheeck out the <a href="https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-R-under-Unix_002dalikes">R Installation and Administration Manual</a> and readme files in the <a href="https://cloud.r-project.org/bin/linux/ubuntu/">R directories</a>.
 Good luck!
     - Once you save the file, run the shell script in the terminal ```sh ./get-r-linux.sh```